7:00AM to 5:00PM

 Individual owners within the multi-unit development also have specific responsibilities regarding plumbing maintenance.
 These responsibilities typically include:

-Each owner is responsible for maintaining and repairing plumbing fixtures within their unit, such as faucets, toilets, showers, and sinks.
+Each lot owner is responsible for maintaining and repairing plumbing fixtures within their unit, such as faucets, toilets, showers, and sinks.
 They must promptly address any plumbing issues arising within their living space.

 Individual owners are responsible for maintaining and repairing drainage and sewer lines that exclusively serve their unit.
 This includes addressing blockages, leaks, or other plumbing problems within these private systems.